GuilledGeo/GuilledGeo/README.md

 I'm a curious and detail-oriented developer passionate about solving real-world problems through data, code, and visual design.
 I enjoy building smart applications, experimenting with new tools, and turning ideas into working solutions.

 - 🎓 MSc in Geomatics Engineering – University of Córdoba
-- 🎓 MSc in Data Science – Universidad de Nebrija
+- 🎓 MSc in Data Science – University of Nebrija
 - 🛰️ 4+ years of experience in Agro-Tech, Space-Tech, and Finance-Tech industries
 - 💼 Professional experience across roles such as Data Scientist, Business Analyst, GIS Specialist, and ML Engineer
 - 🛠️ Core stack: `Python`, `SQL`, `R`, `Power BI`, `Snowflake`, `BigQuery`, `GEE`, `QGIS`